gocardless/gocardless-pro-php/README.md

 ));
 ```

-The `api_key` and `api_secret` can be found under the "Organisation" tab in your GoCardless dashboard.
+Your `access_token` can be found under the "Developer" tab in your GoCardless dashboard.

 The environment can either be `\GoCardlessPro\Environment::SANDBOX` or `\GoCardlessPro\Environment::PRODUCTION`, depending on whether you want to use the sandbox or production API.